2003–04 NFL playoffs: AFC: Indianapolis Colts 41, Denver Broncos 10

 After forcing a punt, the Colts drove 80 yards in nine plays.
 James rushed for 17 yards on the drive, while Manning started it off with a 25-yard completion to tight end Marcus Pollard and finished it with a 23-yard touchdown pass to Harrison, giving the Colts a 21–3 lead with 11:07 left in the second quarter.
-Denver managed to move the ball to the Colts 36-yard line on their ensuing drive, but a 15-yard penalty on guard Dan Neil pushed them out of field goal range and forced them to punt.
-Micah Knorr managed to pin Indianapolis back at their own 13-yard line with his punt, but on the first play after that, Manning threw an 87-yard touchdown pass to Stokley.
-Plummer's 18-yard completion to Rod Smith helped the Broncos advance to the Indianapolis 37-yard line on Denver's next possession, but then he threw an interception to cornerback David Macklin, who returned it 21 yards to the Colts 45-yard line.
-After the turnover, Manning completed four passes for 48 yards, moving the ball to the Broncos 10-yard line where Mike Vanderjagt made a 27-yard field goal on the last play of the half, giving the Colts a 31–3 halftime lead.
+The Broncos managed to move the ball to the Colts' 36-yard line on their ensuing drive, but a 15-yard penalty on guard Dan Neil pushed them out of field goal range and forced them to punt.
+Micah Knorr managed to pin the Colts back at their own 13-yard line with his punt, but on the first play after that, Manning threw an 87-yard touchdown pass to Stokley.
+Plummer's 18-yard completion to Rod Smith helped the Broncos advance to the Colts' 37-yard line on the Broncos' next possession, but then he threw an interception to cornerback David Macklin, who returned it 21 yards to the Colts' 45-yard line.
+After the turnover, Manning completed four passes for 48 yards, moving the ball to the Broncos' 10-yard line where Mike Vanderjagt made a 27-yard field goal on the last play of the half, giving the Colts a 31–3 halftime lead.

-The Colts defense stepped up in the third quarter, forcing three turnovers.
-Denver took the second half kickoff and drove to the Colts 23-yard line, featuring a 34-yard reception by Smith.
+The Colts' defense stepped up in the third quarter, forcing three turnovers.
+The Broncos took the second half kickoff and drove to the Colts 23-yard line, featuring a 34-yard reception by Smith.
 But then Plummer was sacked on third down and Elam's 46-yard field goal attempt was blocked.
 After the botched field goal, the Colts drove 64 yards and scored with Manning's fifth touchdown pass, a 7-yard toss to Wayne.
-Three plays after the ensuing kickoff, Colts linebacker Rob Morris recovered a fumble from Plummer on the Broncos 20-yard line, setting up a 20-yard field goal from Vanderjagt.
-Then four plays after the ensuing kickoff, Macklin recorded his second interception from Plummer and returned it 32 yards to the Broncos 49-yard line.
+Three plays after the ensuing kickoff, Colts linebacker Rob Morris recovered a fumble from Plummer on the Broncos' 20-yard line, setting up a 20-yard field goal from Vanderjagt.
+Then four plays after the ensuing kickoff, Macklin recorded his second interception from Plummer and returned it 32 yards to the Broncos' 49-yard line.

 This time, the Colts were unable to get any points.
-Three plays after the interception, Broncos linebacker Reggie Hayward recovered a fumble from James on the Broncos 38-yard line.
+Three plays after the interception, Broncos linebacker Reggie Hayward recovered a fumble from James on the Broncos' 38-yard line.
 After that, the Broncos drove 62 yards in 12 plays and scored with Plummer's 7-yard touchdown pass to Smith, cutting their deficit to 41–10.
 But by then, there was only seven minutes left in the game.

 This was the first postseason meeting between the Broncos and Colts.